 If a PPCB or steel bridge has only two beams supporting staged traffic, the capacity of the existing structure must be evaluated to ensure that it will carry all legal loads.
 This should be evaluated and documented before finalizing the concept.
 Rating of the existing bridge shall be based on the requirements in BDM 12.1.7.
-Slab bridges that are staged do not require review for legal loads.
+Existing slab bridges that are stage removed do not require review for legal loads.